© Crown copyright 2019

 This policy also applies to records that third parties manage on behalf of HMRC.

 The policy has been endorsed by Board level Management and is aligned with the Lord Chancellor’s Code of Practice on the management of records issued under section 46 of the Freedom of Information Act 2000.
-The department is obliged to meet the legal requirements for the retention and disposal of records in accordance with relevant legislation, particularly the Public Records Act 1958 (PRA 1958), the Freedom of Information Act 2000 (FOIA 2000), the Data Protection Act 2018 (DPA 2018) and the General Data Protection Regulation (GDPR).
+The department is obliged to meet the legal requirements for the retention and disposal of records in accordance with relevant legislation, particularly the Public Records Act 1958 (PRA 1958), the Freedom of Information Act 2000 (FOIA 2000), the Data Protection Act 2018 (DPA 2018) and the UK General Data Protection Regulation (UK GDPR).

 You can read about legislation that relates to, or affects archives, records management or public sector information on The National Archives website.

 The Departmental Records Officer (DRO) is a mandatory role appointed within Chief Digital and Information Officer Group (CDIO), who reports to the Senior Information Risk Owner (SIRO).
 The DRO is accountable for maintaining effective and efficient record keeping procedures in HMRC.